huntdatacenter/docs/docs/governance/lagtun.md

 ### Records

-We document meeting records in addition to the public resolutions.
+We aim to document meeting records in addition to the public resolutions.
 These includes backgrounds, draft resolutions, dialogues and discussions, the final resolutions and considerations.
 Advises given during meetings are recorded as "recommendations".
 The records are distributed to all active HUNT Cloud users.

 ## FAQ

 ### I can not participate

-If you are a ticket holder you may choose to attend your self or forward the meeting link to a deputy that represent your organization.
+If you are a ticket holder you may choose to attend your self or forward the invitation to a representative of your choice.

 ### I have not received my invitation

 We forward invitations on email addresses that are registered in your Data controller agreement, Services center agreement and Data space agreement.
-[Contact us](/contact) if you have not received your ticket.
+[Contact us](/contact) if you expect to be an invitation recipient and have not received your ticket.

 ### Can I get the invitation as a calendar booking

 Yes.
-[Contact us](/contact) if you would like to receive the Lagtun invitation as a calendar booking.
+[Contact us](/contact) if you would like to receive your Lagtun invitation as a calendar booking.

 ### I can only participate for one hour

 Perfectly fine fine with us.
 If you are interested in the resolutions, we recommend that you prioritize the first hour (9-10 am) where we aim to complete most of the structured agenda.
-If you are interested in unstructured discussion, then we recommend that you prioritize the last hour (10-11 am) where we aim to spend some to most of the time on such unstructured discussions.
+If you are interested in unstructured discussion, then we recommend that you prioritize the last hour (10-11 am).

 ### About the Lagtun name

-We know, Lagtun is difficult to pronounce in english.
+We know, Lagtun is difficult to pronounce in English.
 However, in Norwegian it is a word with several meanings that we think capture the soul of this Ting.

 First, **Lag** means "law" In Old Norse.
 This meaning is included in the last part of the name of our region, Trøndelag, which means the law of the Trønders.
 In addition, "lag" means "team" in modern Norwegian, reflecting the collaborative nature of the ting.